Healthcare Professions Access to HE (Blended)

 You are required to hold a GCSE English and a GCSE maths qualification @ grade 4/C or above to join this course.
 Entry will be dependent upon a review of previous qualifications in addition to a literacy and numeracy assessment undertaken at interview.
 You will also be required to complete a pre course questionnaire.

 HOW WILL I BE ASSESSED?

 Assessment is continuous and you will be required to submit a portfolio of coursework for each unit by the end of the course.
 We use a range of assessment methods, including class exercises, formal written assignments and tutor records of performance during class discussions and presentations.
-There will be some end of unit examinations.

 HOW WILL MY PROGRESS BE MONITORED?